 2. Complete a Student Language Background Survey (SLBS) and meet with a Korean faculty for an oral interview to receive your authorization code for the course.
+The Background Survey will be provided to you once you have completed the Korean Placement Test.
 Times and locations are indicated in the Schedule of Classes under Korean in the School of Humanities.
 Note: You will not be able to enroll in a Korean course without a course authorization.
 Check WebReg for interview times.
-Presentation of two photo ID’s is required for your Zoom interiew.
+Presentation of two forms of photo I.D. is required for your interview.

-You are exempt from this test if you answer “NO” to all the following background questions below.
-However, you still must go to the Testing Center, 3040 Anteater Instruction and Research Building, to fill out the No Background form to be exempt from the placement test.
-Presentation of two photo ID’s is required.
+You are waived from this test if you answer “NO” to all the following background questions below.
+However, you must either come into our office at 3040 Anteater Instruction Research Building, or email us at firstname.lastname@example.org.
+You must also present two forms of valid photo I. D. at this time whether it’s in-person, or with file attachments through email.
 The oral interview is NOT required for authorization for students without background.

 1. Does anyone in your family speak any Korean?

 2. Have you taken any Korean classes at schools or been tutored?

 3. Have you lived in Korean more than one year?

 Each course series assumes that students know the content covered in previous levels, so you need to review the textbooks for previous levels.
 You should have an active vocabulary and some knowledge of grammar that enables you to perform the following tasks: exchange common greetings; tell time; talk about the weather, family and studies; talk about your likes, dislikes, and interests; inquire about a price; make choices; make a suggestion or give advice; make a comparison; inquire about locations and give directions; state your opinion and make comments; and handle reasonably complicated survival situations.